gasparka/pyha/docs/intro.rst

 Introduction
 ============

-Essentially it is a Python to VHDL converter, with a specific focus on implementing DSP systems.
+Essentially it is an Python to VHDL converter, with a specific focus on implementing DSP systems.

 Here are the main features:
     - Strong fixed point type support(maps to VHDLs fixed point library)
     - Sequential coding
     - Object oriented coding
-    - Test driven development
-    - Model based design
+    - Good quality VHDL output (get what you write)

 Example of converting very deep sequential stuff.
 Good quality of VHDL output.

-Reccommend pycharm as development platform.
+Turn C like code to VHDL, debuggable!

 Limitations